djangamane/sba_ISM/backend/README.md

-  add column if not exists premium_expires_at timestamptz, add column if not exists premium_trial_ends_at timestamptz, add column if not exists premium_source text, add column if not exists next_reminder_at timestamptz;
+  add column if not exists premium_expires_at timestamptz, add column if not exists premium_trial_ends_at timestamptz, add column if not exists premium_source text, add column if not exists next_reminder_at timestamptz, add column if not exists stripe_customer_id text;

 alter table public.profiles drop constraint if exists profiles_premium_source_check;
 alter table public.profiles add constraint profiles_premium_source_check